 - Services can be logically grouped together

-- All configuration is passed via environment variables
+- All configuration is passed via environment variables and not hardcoded.

 - Services can announce availability and discover other services